 - Safety goggles must be always worn during an experiment or preparations of any solution.
 Note: Even if only one person is working with chemicals in the lab, everyone in that lab must continue to wear their safety goggles. - Wear long pants, like blue jeans.
-NO SHORTS allowed. - Lab coat required.
+NO leggings or similar tight-fitting pants, shorts, or short skirts are allowed. - Lab coat required.
 Lab coat must be buttoned or snapped with sleeves down.
 Cotton or polyester/cotton blend recommended.
-When working with pyrophoric chemicals, use a fire-resistant lab coat, such as fire-resistant treated cotton or Nomex. - Wear shoes that cover the entire foot-no Crocs, sandals, or cloth sneakers.
+When working with pyrophoric chemicals, use a fire-resistant lab coat, such as fire-resistant treated cotton or Nomex.

-- NO smoking, eating, or drinking in the lab.
+- Wear shoes that cover the entire foot-no Crocs, sandals, or cloth sneakers. - If you wear a face mask, then disposable face masks will be provided to prevent contamination of the face mask with chemicals.
+At the end of lab, wash hands thoroughly, throw away disposable face mask, and put back original face mask. - Wear appropriate gloves, when handling chemicals.
+If the gloves become discolored or torn, then replace immediately.
+Do NOT go outside of lab wearing gloves.
+Before leaving the lab, remove gloves and wash hands thoroughly. - NO smoking, eating, or drinking in the lab.
 No smoking in the immediate outside hallway to the lab.
 Note: if an office is part of the research lab, then designate that office area for eating or drinking only.
 Under no circumstances should anyone be eating or drinking in the lab.
 Absolutely no food or drinks on the lab benches, lab refrigerators/freezer, or using a lab microwave/oven for heating food. - If you must smell a chemical, then use an "indirect" technique such as wafting. - Mouth pipetting is prohibited.
 Use pipette bulbs. - Know the location and use of safety features which include: - safety exits-primary and secondary - nearest Fire Blanket.
 If there is a fire or suspected fire: follow the "R.A.C.E." acronym: Rescue - Alarm - Contain - Extinguish / Evacuate